dwdwjtwcz/database_project/README.md

     ReservationID int  NOT NULL,
     CustomerID int  NOT NULL,
     TripID int  NOT NULL,
-    StartDate date  NOT NULL,
-    EndDate date  NOT NULL,
     Spots int  NOT NULL,
+    ReservationDate date  NOT NULL,
+    ToPay int  NOT NULL,
     CONSTRAINT Reservation_pk PRIMARY KEY  (ReservationID) );